|Date of Birth||5 August 1911, Filley, Nebraska, USA|

 Mini Bio (1)

 With the arrival of the war, Taylor was quick to make his contribution to the effort.
 As an actor, he made two memorable combat movies: Stand by for Action (1942) and the better known (and for the time, quite graphic) Bataan (1943).
-From 1943-46 he was in the US Naval Air Corps as a lieutenant, instructing would be pilots.
+From 1943 to 1946, he was in the US Naval Air Corps as a lieutenant, instructing would be pilots.
 He also found time to direct two flight instruction training films (1943) and other training films for the Navy.
-Rather didactic in his ultra-conservative political beliefs, he became involved as a "friendly witness" for the House Un-American Activities Committee investigating "Communist subversion" in the film industry.
-Anyone who knew Taylor knew he was an arch conservative, but doubt if he could articulate why-at least without a script.
-He publicly stated that his accepting a role in Song of Russia (1944) was bad judgment (in reality it was against his nature to balk at any film assignment while at MGM) and that he considered the film "pro-Communist."
-He also-rather unwittingly, but still unforgivably-fingered fellow actor Howard Da Silva as a disruptive force in the Screen Actor's Guild.
+Rather didactic in his ultra-conservative political beliefs, he became involved in 1947 as a "friendly witness" for the House Un-American Activities Committee investigating "Communist subversion" in the film industry.
+Anyone who knew Taylor knew he was an arch conservative, but doubt if he could articulate why -- at least without a script.
+He publicly stated that his accepting a role in Song of Russia (1944) was bad judgment (as, in reality, it was against his nature to balk at any film assignment while at MGM) and that he considered the film "pro-Communist."
+He also -- rather unwittingly -- fingered fellow actor Howard Da Silva as a disruptive force in the Screen Actors Guild.
 Although he didn't explicitly accuse Da Silva of being a Communist, his charges of "disruption" had the same effect, and the veteran actor found himself blacklisted by the studios for many years.

 |Ursula Thiess||(24 May 1954 - 8 June 1969) (his death) (2 children)|

 |Barbara Stanwyck||(14 May 1939 - 25 February 1952) (divorced)|